KEO-cls-eedi/specification/doc/clseedi.md

 Here is an [example](clseedi/examples/de.keo-connectivity.clseedi.control.notify.json) demonstrating how to configure notifications.

+### Schedules {#schedules}

+The schedule functionality enables the backend to configure limits, which must be applied by the local device daily at the specified time and for the specified duration.
+The following fields SHALL be set:

+* `value` - The value of the limit in Watts
+* `time` - The time of the day, when the limit must be applied by the local device, specified as a string in the ISO format in UTC
+* `duration` - The duration in seconds for which the limit must be applied with a maximum of 24 hours

+All schedules must satisfy the corresponding constraints (see section [constraints](@ref StateSchedulesConstraints)).

+Upon receiving `schedules`, the local device SHALL respond if it is able to process them.
+If the local device does not support `schedules`, it SHALL reply with `"errorNumber": 4` (command not supported).
+If the local device cannot process schedules due to protocol violation or unsatisfied constraints, it SHALL reply with `"errorNumber": 2` (protocol error).
+The following requirements apply to the schedules data:

+* Schedules of the same type SHALL NOT overlap in time
+* The `time` must be specified in Coordinated Universal Time (UTC)
+* The `duration` SHALL NOT exceed 24 hours

+Upon receipt of the schedules, the local device SHALL immediately invalidate the previous schedules and apply the new ones.

+In case of a collision between a scheduled and an ad-hoc limit of the same type, the local device SHALL apply the more restrictive limit for the duration of the collision.

+Schedules rely on accurate date/clock synchronization.

+Here is an [example](clseedi/examples/de.keo-connectivity.clseedi.control.schedules.json) demonstrating how to configure schedules.

 ## Acknowledgement {#ack}

 An acknowledgement message SHALL be sent as a reply by the local device to communicate whether the corresponding request